Skip to main content

 Predictive Stuck Pipe Modeling with Historical and Live Data

-The solution is to use supervised ML models trained on offset well data, drilling parameters, and BHA configurations to predict stuck pipe likelihood in real-time, allowing for preventive measures such as altering drilling practices or downhole tool configuration.
+Stuck pipe ranks among the costliest NPT incidents.
+Supervised ML models trained on offset well data, drilling parameters, and BHA configurations predict stuck-pipe likelihood in real time, enabling preventive measures such as altering drilling practices or downhole tool configuration.

 Example

-As documented in SPE-220725-PA, predictive models were developed using time-series patterns of torque and drag, along with depth and lithology.
-Results showed early warning signals for high-risk intervals and informed mitigation actions that reduced stuck pipe rates.
+SPE-220725-PA documented predictive models using time-series torque and drag patterns, depth, and lithology.
+Results showed early warning signals for high-risk intervals and informed mitigation actions that reduced stuck-pipe rates.

 • Targets high-cost, high-impact NPT category

-• Uses existing rig data + pre-drill metadata
+• Uses existing rig data and pre-drill metadata

 • Enables proactive decision-making before escalation

-• Validated in multiple basins and operational contexts
+• Validated across multiple basins and operational contexts

-Accurate prediction depends on the quality and consistency of historical event tagging as well as real-time data.
-Differences in formation behavior, BHA design, and operator practices limit model use for different assets.
-Trust is critical; false positives or unclear logic can reduce credibility and limit use in live operations.
+Accurate prediction requires quality and consistent historical event tagging plus real-time data.
+Differences in formation behavior, BHA design, and operator practices limit model transferability across assets.
+Trust is critical; false positives or unclear logic reduces credibility.

 Incremental Gains

-These use cases offer fast deployment with little complexity, but limited operational impact.
-They are best suited for internal tooling or as low-risk entry points to demonstrate capability.
+These use cases offer fast deployment with minimal complexity but limited operational impact.
+Best suited for internal tooling or low-risk capability demonstration.

 Automated NPT Summary Reports

-Tools that extract structured downtime data and generate standardized reports are already used by several operators.
-They reduce manual effort and improve reporting consistency, but do not directly reduce NPT.
-Adoption may be limited if engineers already use custom tools, and the perceived value can be low unless integrated into broader performance workflows.
+Extract structured downtime data and generate standardized reports, reducing manual effort and improving consistency without directly reducing NPT.
+Adoption may be limited if engineers use custom tools; perceived value can be low without integration into broader performance workflows.

 Drilling Parameter Snapshots and Visual Tools

 Auto-generated plots of ROP, torque, and pressure trends support technical reviews and planning.
-These tools are simple to implement and useful for rapid lookbacks.
-However, they lack prescriptive value, and without clear interpretation, may be overlooked in favor of manual analysis or existing dashboards.
+Simple to implement and useful for rapid lookbacks, but lack prescriptive value and may be overlooked for manual analysis or existing dashboards.

 Long Bets